Birding in Gambia

 Abyssinian-Roller

 The Abyssinian roller sometimes called The Senegal roller gets its name from its impressive aerial acrobatics during courtship.
 Bird information.
 Where can we see an Abyssinian roller?
 The pictures above were photographed at Faraba Banta rice fields and Tanji wetlands.
-A regular visitor to Footsteps and is guaranteed if you take the short walk to
+A regular visitor to Footsteps and is guaranteed if you take a short walk to

 Abyssinian roller Read More »